 For Americans, if you ever wanted to experience a taste of Spanish culture without getting a passport (or splurging on flights to Europe), Puerto Rico is the place to be.
 The beautiful architecture around Puerto Rico’s larger towns enjoys a Spanish colonial flavor, as does the marvelous cuisine.

 The seafood here is especially good, with most of it being caught the same day it’s cooked and served.
-Puerto Rico’s lively nightlife is also a source of excitement and salsa dancing in the open streets at midnight is one of the most romantic ways you could celebrate new year’s eve.
+Puerto Rico’s lively nightlife is also a source of excitement and salsa dancing in the open streets at midnight is one of the most romantic ways you could celebrate New Year’s Eve.
+Read our full post on the best things to do in Puerto Rico if you plan on visiting this fantastic island.

 The cheapest time to fly to Hawaii is during the winter season, which is why this normally pricey state is on my list of best places to travel in December on a budget.
 If you’re hungry for warm weather, emerald valleys, sparkling seas, and black sand beaches from the world’s most active volcanoes, there’s no place on Earth like Hawaii.